Changes to strata legislation

 To ensure the legislation meets the needs of the strata community and stakeholders and is working as intended, government regularly reviews the Strata Property Act and regulations.

 With support from the Province of British Columbia, the BC Law Institute (BCLI) is conducting a three year review of the Strata Property Act and regulations with many opportunities for public review and comment.

-Suggestions and concerns with respect to strata legislation can also be made to the Housing Policy Branch, Office of Housing and Construction Standards in the Ministry of Natural Gas Development and Ministry Responsible for Housing.
+Suggestions and concerns with respect to strata legislation can also be made to the Housing Policy Branch, Office of Housing and Construction Standards in the Ministry of Municipal Affairs and Housing.

 Audited Financial Statements are not legally required.
 After consultation with strata owners and stakeholders in 2011, the provincial government decided not to require strata corporations to obtain audited financial statements.
 Strata corporations may still choose to have their financial statements audited.